 Paul now turns to an argument that shows how inconsistent it is to think that we can keep the law for salvation or sanctification.
-Having shown what faith in the finished work of Christ can do, Paul now turns to what the law cannot do.
-Not only does keeping the law fail to give salvation but it brings God’s curse upon the person who attempts to keep it.
+Having established what faith in the finished work of Christ can do, Paul now pivots to what the law cannot do.
+Not only does keeping the law fail to give salvation, but it brings God’s curse upon the person who attempts to keep it.

 For as many as are of the works of the law

 Legalists in Paul’s day insisted that a person must keep the law to be saved or sanctified.
 Paul now takes their thesis and shows how untenable it is.

 The word “of” in the phrase “works of the law” means origin or source.
 Legalists were under the delusion that they could measure up to the law.

 The word “curse” comes from two words: down and curse connoting the idea of condemnation.
 God pronounces a “curse” on those who try to establish a relationship with Him through works.
 He does this because Christ already took our “curse” for us.
 When we try to add to His suffering for sins by suffering for sins ourselves, we doom ourselves to God’s judgment.
 We cannot pay for that which Christ already paid.
 If we do, we live under a curse from God.